 |LeRoy got the job and drove truck for the three C's for some time.
 From that experience he gained much.
 One was an aversion to peanut butter.
 He was fed way too much peanut butter in those encampments to ever enjoy the taste.
 He also left with a picture of himself as a skinny young kid standing next to the stake-bed truck that he drove.
 But most import was a letter of recommendation from his supervisor.|

 With his stepfather working for the Southern Pacific Railroad LeRoy eventually got a chance to work for the company also.
 He hired on to a welding gang and soon found himself working in California.
 He was happy to have the work but it was very hard and dangerous.
-In those days, the rails were welded together and the steel was poor.
+In those days, the rails would get flattened on the top where the two rails joined.
+The welding gang would cut a notch out of the top end of the rail and weld a replacement in its place.
+The steel was poor.
 Often it would flare up and molten steel would go slithering everywhere.
 Even with all kinds of protection on your hands, arms, legs and feet, it was impossible to prevent getting burned.
 As a result of that work, LeRoy was burned in all those places.
 The burns were so bad that the skin pigment has been removed and in the summer the blotches would sunburn while the rest of his arms would tan.

 It was also as a young man that he happened to walk into a barroom as a fellow threw a beer bottle toward the door.
 LeRoy caught it in the face and lost several teeth.
 When he went to the dentist they removed all of his teeth.
 While that may seem like a loss there was an advantage.
 He smoked until that event but when he walked out of the dentist with his false teeth he "lit up" and it tasted like burnt rubber.
 He threw the pack away and never touched another cigarette.